AZProductions/Kookaburra/resources/The complete guide of Kookaburra.md

 ## **1.3** Customizing Kookaburra.
 You can add custom commands by editing the **'custom_commands.txt'** file, which is located in the *AppData* directory.
 Open the Kookaburra settings directory by pressing <kbd>win</kbd> + <kbd>R</kbd> *(Windows key + R)* and typing **'%appdata%/kookaburra'**.
 Press *enter*, file explorer will appear with the folder open.
 Double click on the **'custom_commands.txt'** file.
 Add a new line and copy-paste the following ```paint=mspaint```.
 In the CLI type **'paint'**, and Microsoft Paint will open.

 You can also change the default text editer with the **'text_editer.txt'** file.
 Simply open it up and change it to ```c:\program files\windows nt\accessories\wordpad.exe|%arg%``` if you want to edit it in Wordpad.
 If you want to change it back to Notepad, replace the text in the file with ```notepad.exe|%arg%```.
 By default on Linux it uses Nano, you can of course change it to vim or any other text/code editor.
 Kookaburra currently doesn't support custom start-up messages, but it will come in the upcoming release.
-Kookaburra's code is open-source so you can make your own 'custom version' of Kookaburra.
+Kookaburra's code is open-source so you can make your own 'custom version' of Kookaburra. [**For a more indepth view, visit chapter 4.**](#4-customizing-kookaburra)

 ----